rmartinho/flamingdangerzone/_posts/2012-06-05-is_related.markdown

 implemented with C++03 features, we're adding a constructor that forwards arguments to the constructor of the value type.

-A naïve initial definition of that class template could look like this:
+A naÃ¯ve initial definition of that class template could look like this:

 {% highlight cpp %}
 template <typename T>